cburdine/materials-ml-workshop/_sources/scicomp/scipy.md

     ...
 ```

-Note that you may need to define another function to seve as the integrand in the Bloch-Gruneisen model, which you can pass into `scipy.integrate.quad` to integrate.
+You may need to define another function to serve as the integrand in the Bloch-Gruneisen model, which you can pass into `scipy.integrate.quad` to integrate.
 :::

 :::{dropdown} Exercise 2: Modeling the Resistivity of Platinum